M

 Teaching background

-SPLURGE: Many online English teachers, especially those who teach kids, like to really make their teaching background elaborate!
+SPLURGE: Many online English teachers, especially those who teach kids, like to make their teaching background really elaborate!
 To do this, you can add things like alphabet wall décor (bought at a teacher supply store), a whiteboard, special lighting, or personal items to make your background look more appealing.

 Use ManyCam to make a virtual background and take advantage of other special effects!